Pickerel frog: Breeding habitat

 Pickerel frogs prefer cool, clear water.
 They breed in both temporary ponds and permanent ponds, but appear to favor ponds with long to permanent hydroperiods.
 In Rhode Island specifically, pickerel frog tadpoles and egg masses were found in permanent manmade rural ponds, farm ponds, and urban ponds surrounded by roads; all of the mentioned habitats were well-vegetated.

 Reproduction

 Pickerel frogs typically emerge from hibernation around mid April with the majority of the frogs arriving at breeding ponds by early May.
+No fall reproduction has been reported for this species.
 At the ponds, pickerel frogs are usually observed in large groups in the water.
 Mating behavior is not much different from other ranids.
 The males initiate breeding by emitting their low pitched call; this call is usually so low pitched that it is often not heard during calling surveys.
-Males are known to call while submerged.
-Frogs reproduce using a method called Amplexus, a type of external fertilization; sometimes it will last more than a day or two, even after the female has deposited the eggs.
+Males can alter their call type based on interactions with other males.
+Males are known to call while submerged, although this is often inaudible in the air.
+Frogs reproduce by external fertilization while engaging in a behavior called amplexus; sometimes amplexus will last more than a day or two, even after the female has deposited the eggs.